wso2/product-apim/product-scenarios/3-securing-an-api-with-different-security-protocols/3.1-api-developers-want-to-secure-their-api-using-an-authentication-machanism/3.1.1-api-developers-and-publishers-want-to-make-their-apis-secure-using-the-oauth2-protocol/README.md

 When an application needs to be secure using the OAuth2 protocol

 ## Sample use case
-API developers and publishers want to make their APIs secure using the OAuth2 protocol to enable modern applications (mobiles, IoT devices, etc) to gain secure access to the APIs.
+API developers and publishers want to make their APIs secure the OAuth2 protocol to enable modern applications (mobiles, IoT devices, etc) to gain secure access to the APIs.

 ## Supported versions
 All